 This bright and cheerful Pea and Mint Soup is super easy to make and packed with nourishing ingredients.
-It's also a great way to use up those frozen pea packets that seem to gather at the back of the freezer!
+It's also great to use those frozen pea packets that appear to gather at the back of the freezer!

-This Pea and Mint Soup is the perfect bowl of goodness on a chilly day.
-It's super quick with a touch of creaminess from the potatoes and finished off with a pop of the fresh mint blended through just before serving.
+This homemade Pea and Mint Soup is the perfect bowl of goodness on a chilly day.
+It's super quick with a touch of creaminess from the potatoes and finished with a pop of fresh mint blended through just before serving.

 Why We Love This Recipe